 There is so much more to this beautiful city than the Tower.
-However, if you only have a day to explore, here are the things you need to see in one day in Pisa.
+Even if you only have a day to explore out of a 10 day Italy itinerary, here are the things you need to see in one day in Pisa.

 Map for Your Guide to 24 Hours in Pisa

 I made a map of this guide for you to use when you arrive for your one day in Pisa!
 Since many of the Pisa attractions are centered around the Leaning Tower, it’s a very walkable city and easy to get around.